mariandaniel24/possible-riot-data/README.md

 - Champ experience
 - Champ level
 - Champion name
-- Champion transform - 	This field is currently only utilized for Kayn's transformations.
-(Legal values: 0 - None, 1 - Slayer, 2 - Assassin)
+- Champion transform - 	This field is currently only utilized for Kayn's transformations
 - Consumables purchased
 - Damage dealt to buildings
 - Damage dealt to objectives